rpgroves/SCP-Minutemen/GDD & Notes/readme.txt

     LMB - shoot
     r - reload

-Important Notes for this version:
+Important Bugs/Notes for this version:
     - no sounds yet, but this is something that will be changing soon!
-    - while the computers you can interact with may seem important, they do not yet have any effect on gameplay, if you would like to see what one looks like however, the password to the ones in the security stations is "1111"
+    - computers might look important but do nothing currently, passcode for all is 1111 right now
     - currently, using the interact key multiple times on an object, or the inventory key, will likely result in the same menu opening many instances instead of one, (ie. you might spawn a bunch of inventory boxes and have to close a bunch of them), so be careful